|Router Security||pcWRT Router||

 There are multiple approaches for remotely accessing a router with a web interface (that is, no mobile app).

 A very common approach, is to open a port in the firewall and let anyone on the Internet connect to the router.
-Peplink offers this mode and lets you limit the source IP addresses than can connect to the router, an important security feature.
 One upside of this approach is that hardware vendor is not involved, so they can not spy on you.
 A downside is that when you poke a hole in the firewall, you never know who is going to walk through it.
+Peplink offers this mode but they also let you limit the source IP address(es) than can connect to the router, a very important security feature.

 pcWRT offers their own, free DDNS service that provides you with a name in the pcwrt.net domain.
 To use it, do Settings -> System and turn on the checkbox for "Enable DDNS with pcwrt.net".
 This makes a new "DDNS Name" field visible.
 It defaults to a random name (something like 123xy.pcwrt.net) but you can pick your own name, as long as no one else is using it.
 Chances are michael.pcwrt.net has been taken.
 For more, see their Dynamic DNS Explained blog.
 DDNS is also an important issue when running a VPN server on the router.
 For that, see The Complete Guide to Setting up a WireGuard® VPN Server at Home with pcWRT.